Top cash ISAs 2024/25

 Easy-access cash ISAs – what we'd go for

-Unusually, top easy-access cash ISAs currently pay more than top easy-access savings – so even if you don't need the tax benefits of an ISA, you may want to opt for one anyway while rates are competitive.
+Top easy-access cash ISAs currently pay more than top easy-access savings – so they're winners even if you don't need the tax benefits.

 Top paying accounts